bodeadedeji/bodeadedeji.github.io/index.md

 classes: wide
 ---

-**I am a second-year PhD candidate in the Department of Linguistics at Yale University**.
+**I am a third-year PhD candidate in the Department of Linguistics at Yale University**.
 My research focuses on the syntax and semantics of **West African languages**, with a particular interest in the morphosyntax of bare nominals and their (in)definite interpretations.
 Currently, I work primarily on Yorùbá, Igbo and Nigerian Pidgin (Naija).